ncmbadmin/monaca_data_registration/README_en.md

 * Nexus 5X Android version 7.0

-※We are confirming the operation with the above operating environment.
+※We confirmed the SDK operations with the above operating environment.

 ## Procedure